Billy the Kid: Grave markers

 In 1931, Charles W. Foor, an unofficial tour guide at Fort Sumner Cemetery, campaigned to raise funds for a permanent marker for the graves of Bonney, O'Folliard, and Bowdre.
-As a result of his efforts, a stone memorial marked with the names of the three men and their death dates beneath the word "Pals" was erected in the center of the burial area.
+As a result of his efforts, a stone memorial bearing the names of the three men and the dates of their deaths beneath the word "Pals" was erected at the center of the burial area.

 In 1940, stone cutter James N. Warner of Salida, Colorado, made and donated to the cemetery a new marker for Bonney's grave.
 It was stolen on February 8, 1981, but recovered days later in Huntington Beach, California.
 New Mexico Governor Bruce King arranged for the county sheriff to fly to California to return it to Fort Sumner, where it was reinstalled in May 1981.
 Although both markers are behind iron fencing, a group of vandals entered the enclosure at night in June 2012 and tipped the stone over.